 Aesthetics — Do you prefer metal rods or wood?
 Do you want the rods to fade into the wall color, or provide sharp contrast and a focal point?
 Kirsch offers many options in both traverse rods and rings on wood or metal rods.

 Many drapery panels are available with multiple-use options such as tabs and rod pockets.
 These panels can also be installed on traverse rods or rings with drapery pin hooks, offering many options for both functioning and stationary installations.
 You will need to consider the following:

 Style — Will your rod show, or not?
 What would enhance your room and the drapery fabric?
-Kirsch offers wood drapery rods in many finishes, including black and white, to coordinate with any interior style.
-Kirsch Lockseam and Continental II rods allow the fabric to take center stage, and do not show at all.
+Kirsch offers drapery rods in many finishes, including black and white, to coordinate with any interior style.
+Kirsch Lockseam rods allow the fabric to take center stage and not show at all.
 For valances, Kirsch makes extended-clearance rods that can go over other drapery treatments.

 Drapery Hardware for Corner and Bay Windows

 Along with the above considerations for your drapery style, when looking for a rod that can achieve an angle, check the following:

 Functionality — Do you need a rod that will accommodate curtains that will move, or will they be stationary?
 Do you have enough room to mount the rod above the window frame, or do you need to use a ceiling mount?

 Style — Will the rod be covered with a rod-pocket drapery, or do you want a decorative rod with finials?
 Kirsch offers corner options for rod-pocket styles in Lockseam curtain rods, including multiple-layer treatments.
 Swivel sockets, often called elbows, are available in both metal and wood Kirsch drapery rod collections.